Oregon Secretary of State

 Generally, communications supporting or opposing a clearly identified candidate must state the name of the person who paid for the communication and their top contributors.

-Communications Made By: Required Disclaimer(s):
+Communications Made By: Required Disclosure(s):

 Candidate Committee